shantelmac/shantelmac/README.md

 - 👋 Hi, I’m @shantelmac
-- 👀 I’m interested in learning more about coding and eventually
+- 👀 I’m interested in learning more about coding and eventually entering the tech world of work!
 - 🌱 I’m currently learning HTML, Python, SQL and JS
 <!---
 shantelmac/shantelmac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.